AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 "There are so many different players taking a little cut here, a little cut there -- and sometimes a very big cut.
 A lot of the money that [advertisers] think they are giving to premium publishers is not actually getting to us."

-Google and Facebook also have their hands deep in the newspapers' pocket.
+Google and Facebook also have their hands deep in the newspapers' pockets.
 Their success depends on excerpting news articles.
 In 2015, this digital duopoly raked in <a href="https://www.bloomberg.com/news/articles/2016-04-22/google-and-facebook-lead-digital-ad-industry-to-revenue-record">64 percent of $60 billion in online ad revenue</a>.

 Newspapers, magazines and other publishers are <a href="https://www.theguardian.com/media/2016/apr/29/publishers-facebook-bloomberg-media-justin-smith-ads">"feeding on [Facebook's] scraps,"</a> says Bloomberg Media's Justin Smith.
 "They keep the $16bn to $18bn they get in the news feed, and the news feed, with personal sharing down, is effectively just an aggregation of premium publishers' content."